daskon/MetaSchool-todoapp/README.md

 ## About Task Recording App

-The main feature of this Laravel 8 app is, timiezone identified according to the user location and convert user input date into particular timezone.
+The dominant feature of this Laravel 8 app is time zone identified according to the user location and convert user input date into particular time zone.

 ## The way to testing